QMH-HAEM/BBMS3004_AML/index.md

 ### Visualisation of Sequencing Data in IGV

 To visualise the sequencing data, you can download the [BAM file](https://github.com/QMH-HAEM/BBMS3004_AML/raw/main/17H1220080_BR.bam) produced after base recalibration, along with its [index file](https://github.com/QMH-HAEM/BBMS3004_AML/raw/main/17H1220080_BR.bai), and load the BAM file into IGV for visualisation.
 Please make sure you have selected hg19 human reference genome for visualisation.
 You may input the chromosome number and genomic coordinate of a variant in IGV to visualise it, e.g. for the IDH1 R132 variant, you can enter chr2:209113112.

+### After the session

+Thank you for going through this session.
+If you have any inquiry regarding the course content or issues with running the server, please do not hesitate to email me.
+After the date of our session, the virtual machines will be kept open for your access until after the examination.
+Do feel free to explore the Linux platform until your assigned time has been used up.